DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 * Nearly one thousand years ago, Kavan came to power as chieftain of his tribe.
 Arrogant and proud, he defied his people’s strictures and ventured forth into the Whispering Wall, a wall of thick fog said to hold the corpse of the Devourer—an ancient monster that the Ladies killed long before.
 * While within the Wall, Kavan learned terrible secrets—including the means by which he could steal the Huntress’s sacred spear from the Mountain Fane and claim its power for his own.
 Upon doing so, he waged war on the other tribes, reuniting them beneath his own banner.
 * The servants of the Seeker, a clan of **wereravens**, hid away the life-giving gems that blessed the Fanes to conceal them from his ambitions, and vanished into the wilderness.
 (Upon saying this, Kavan gives Muriel a long, meaningful look, though he cannot confirm whether she is spiritually descended from one of the original wereravens that served the Seeker.)
 * The druids of the First Folk condemned Kavan for his hubris, and retreated to the village of Soldav in the Balinok Mountains, their people’s most sacred site and the center of their faith.
 They named Kavan “enemy," and banished him from Soldav for his crimes.
+When he died, instead of burying him in a place of honor upon Yester Hill with the great chieftains of the past, the druids buried him here, in a lonely cairn far from the graves of his forefathers.
 Kavan has been haunted by his isolation from his people as a result ever since his death.

 Before proceeding further, Kavan asks the players a question: What do they hold sacred, and why?
 Upon hearing their answers, Kavan challenges them with an additional question: If they were forced to choose whether to betray everything they hold sacred in exchange for a promise of safety and comfort, how would they decide?